Helen Forrest

 1. Down Beat’s early polls made no distinction between band singers and solo artists. ↩︎

 2. Down Beat critic George Frazier disliked Forrest and constantly panned her.
-In the July 7, 1941, issue, a reader politely questioned Frazier’s judgement, saying he’d given Forrest a listen on record and on the radio and thought she was terrific.
-The letter was signed Sam Fogel, who just happened to be one of Helen’s brothers.
+In the July 7, 1941, issue, a reader politely questioned Frazier’s judgement, saying he’d given Forrest a listen and thought she was terrific.
+The letter was signed Sam Fogel, who just happened to be another of Helen’s brothers.
 Whether Down Beat realized the connection or not is unknown.
 It’s an amusing aside either way. ↩︎

 3. Interestingly, Forrest never signed a contract with James.
 Neither of them felt it was necessary. ↩︎